ptkr0/mypyplayer/README.md

 ## Features:

-- Fully working in your terminal
+- GUI and TUI versions both use the same backend
 - Play, skip, rewind, seek through tracks
-- Queue System which can be saved to played later
+- Queue System which can be saved to be played later
-- Fancy buttons, tables and slider
+- Fancy buttons, tables sliders and progress bars
-- Supporting metadata from .mp3 files
+- Supports metadata from .mp3 files
 - FROGS!

 ## Made with: